carrieforde/Aurora-Project/README.md

 ## Linting
-Boilerplate ♨️ includes Sass and JavaScript linting by default using Stylelint and ES Lint, respectively.
+Aurora includes Sass and JavaScript linting by default using Stylelint and ES Lint, respectively.

 ### Stylelint